enginkarakurt/microbot-launcher-unix/README.md

 - Launches the .jar file for you

-- Portable (Writes to its own directory)
+- Portable (writes to its own directory)

 ## How to use
-NOTE: Requires Java 11 (Just like Microbot)
+NOTE: Requires Java 11 (just like Microbot)

 1. Put the Launcher in the folder where you want to have the files organized.